 It outlines Bootle Taxes Branch’s key organising objectives for the coming year, as we strive to keep building our strength with both in-house and outsourced workers.

-The AGM will vote on the strategy, and it’s vital that the final agreed plan is put in to action throughout the branch.
+It is vital that the final agreed plan is put in to action throughout the branch.
 Support for reps will be available to help put the strategy into practice.

 Read the strategy below or download as a PDF here.